rbms-bsc/DCRMR/_pages/PPDM/Publication-Statement.md

 >Example:
 ><CITE>London : printed by G. Paramore, North-Green, Worship-Street, and sold by G. Whitfield, at the Chapel in the City-Road, and at all the Methodist preaching-houses in town and country, 1792</CITE>

-## 5.2.36 Transcribing dates of publication as part of the Publication statement
+## 5.2.36 Transcribing dates of publication as part of the publication statement

 <a name="5.2.36.1">5.2.36.1</a> Transcribe [Dates of publication](/DCRMR/ppdm/Date-of-publication/) as they appear on the source of information.
 Apply the guidelines for transcription of [Words](/DCRMR/general-rules/Transcription/) and [Numbers](/DCRMR/general-rules/Transcription/).